wodby/docs/docs/stacks/cachet/index.md

 This changelog is for Cachet stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/cachet/releases).

+### 3.0.8

+- Cachet and Adminer rebuilt against the latest PHP image
+- Added new Nginx versions 1.17, 1.16

 ### 3.0.7

 Cachet updated to 2.3.18